 Navsari district is situated in western coast and is in southern Gujarat.
-It is situated between 20°1'& 24°7' North Latitude and 68°4'to 74°4'East Longitude covering geographical area of 196 024 km2, which is six percent of the country (MIDH 2015).
-The total geographical areas of Navsari district is 2657.56.Km2 (GOI, Ministry of MSME).
-The state has tropical and sub - tropical climate and the weather in Navsari is sunny from September to May, and rainy from June to August.
-The average maximum and minimum temperatures are 40 °C and 18 °C, respectively and the mean temperature varies around 29°C. The average annual rainfall of the district is around 1600 mm.
+It is situated between 20°1' & 24°7' North Latitude and 68°4' to 74°4' East Longitude covering geographical area of 196 024 km2, which is six percent of the country (MIDH 2015).
+The total geographical areas of Navsari district is 2657.56 Km2 (GOI, Ministry of MSME).
+The state has tropical and sub-tropical climate and the weather in Navsari is sunny from September to May, and rainy from June to August.
+The average maximum and minimum temperatures are 40 °C and 18 °C, respectively and the mean temperature varies around 29°C. The average annual rainfall of the district is around 1600 mm and according to climate classification of Koppen-Geiger the location falls under tropical wet and dry climate is a type of climate that corresponds to the categories "Aw" and "As".
 The climate of Navsari is suitable for production of fruits like; banana, mango, sapota and papaya.
 Fruit production plays a crucial role in improving the economic condition of farmers of Navsari.

-The present study is conducted on the basis of secondary data, from 2007 to 2017, on area, production and productivity of four major fruits in Navsari district that was collected from the Director of Horticulture, Agriculture Farmers welfare and Co-operation Department, Government of Gujarat.
+The present study is conducted on the basis of secondary data, from 2007 to 2017 (Daily climatic data converted in to annual data), on area, production and productivity of four major fruits in Navsari district that was collected from the Director of Horticulture, Agriculture Farmers welfare and Co-operation Department, Government of Gujarat.
 The data on weather parameters viz. average annual rainfall, minimum and maximum temperature was obtained from Department of Meteorology, Navsari Agricultural University, Gujarat.
-The compound growth rate of area, production and productivity of fruit crops were worked out using the exponential function of the form (Singh et al., 2014)
+The compound growth rate of area, production and productivity of fruit crops were worked out using the exponential function of the form (Singh $et\ al.$ , 2014) and tested for significance by student t test at p < 0.05 and 0.01 (Panse and Sukhatme 1985).

-$$Y = A B^{X}$$
+$$Y = A B^X$$